Event log

 Consider at most N events.

-Only show events at BBCOUNT or later.
-BBCOUNT may contain commas.
+Only show events at BBCOUNT/BOOKMARK or later.
+A BBCOUNT may contain commas.

 The string now can be used to specify the current bbcount.